We are proud of our business law graduates who now are pursuing careers in law firms, government agencies, corporations and businesses.

 Q: What is your favorite memory from law school?

-Q: What are your thoughts on the benefits of the Business Law Specialization?
+Q: What are your thoughts on the benefits of the Business Law Specialization and/or UCLA School of Law’s Business Law curriculum?